 - all operators and developers have plenty of time to fix the new security hole which was just published in the media.

-- the bad guys would behave like gentlemen and wait a bit before starting their attacks.
+- the bad guys would behave like gentlemen and wait a bit after publication of security holes before starting their attacks.

 Unfortunately, such a world does not exist.
 Furthermore, web applications can attain a level of complexity which simply is difficult to secure.
 It still is very easy to argue that such mistakes should not happen.
 However, it is unrealistic to expect that all developers become security experts at once when such issues pop up and when business and IT department are already in panic mode.
 The realities in the IT industry are complex and not benevolent for security.
 Having a WAF solution as additional layer of defense is a wise approach.